ARTbio/startbio/docs/Run-Galaxy/SocksProxy.md

 that each machine has declared its own SSL certificate and most preferably owns a unique domain name, in the form of `mymachine.ifb.fr`.
-Although there are turnarounds for generating self-signed SSL certificate for cloud instances, this implies manipulations which are far beyond the scope on this training for beginners.
+Although there are turnarounds for generating self-signed SSL certificate for cloud instances, this implies manipulations which are beyond the scope on this training for beginners.

 There is a least 2 ways for circumventing the https limitation for this training.